Chris Mason (darts player)

-Christopher John Mason (born 17 December 1969) is an English former professional darts player.
-He used the nickname Mace the Ace.

-Mason reached back to back semi-finals of the BDO World Championship in 1999 and 2000.
+Christopher John Mason (born 17 December 1969) is an English former professional darts player who competed in Professional Darts Corporation (PDC) and British Darts Organisation (BDO) events.
+Nicknamed Mace the Ace, Mason reached back to back semi-finals of the BDO World Championship in 1999 and 2000.
 He also reached the semi-finals at the 2000 Winmau World Masters and the PDC's 1998 World Matchplay.